dalejhuang-arch/vexa-project/README.md

 # Vexa

 Vexa is a scam-call forensics console for cybersecurity analysis.
-Paste a suspicious call transcript, or try one of the cached examples, to see the manipulation tactic used on each segment, an overall risk score, and a practical counter-response.
+Paste a suspicious call transcript, recording, or try a example, and see the manipulation tactic used on each segment, an overall risk score, and a practical counter-response.

 ## Features